tdolik/iPhoneCalculatorClone/README.md

 # iPhoneCalculatorClone
-A slightly less-functional, unimaginatively named, clone of the calculator included in iOS.
+A slightly less functional, unimaginatively-named clone of the calculator included in iOS.

 Demonstrates application of basic interface design concepts in Xcode, including adaptive layout.